Grand Designs houses you can stay in

 Fancy staying in a Grand Designs house?
-These self-builds are all available to book
+These homes are all available to book

 Did you know there are Grand Designs houses you can stay in?
 It’s one thing watching an amazing build come to life on the TV, but actually setting foot in one is another experience altogether.
 So why not rent one?
 A number of the famous TV houses are available on rental platforms such as Airbnb.
 Here, we’ve tracked down the best Grand Designs houses to book for a staycation…

 This post contains affiliate links, from which we may earn a commission